ni/nimble/docs/nimble-spright-requirements-adr.md

 affect the team and project in the future.
 -->
 - Developers of components that do not belong in Nimble can still enjoy the benefits of the Nimble tooling, infrastructure, and patterns.
-- Compared to Nimble, Spright provides a team more control over hitting their deadlines by putting them in charge of their reviews.
+- Design Team's oversight will result in high quality bar and appropriate level of consistency for components not suitable for Nimble.
+- Spright's reduced set of requirements provides a team a path to execute a component in a shorter time than in Nimble.
 - Components in Spright have more visibility and higher likelihood of reuse (than if developed directly in an app).
 - Components in Spright are easier to "graduate" to Nimble due to common dependencies, linting rules, and build configurations.
 (Though this is only relevant for components that belong in Nimble.)

 ### High Risk
-- Nimble builds will take longer
+- Nimble builds will take longer.
-- As an alternative to Nimble, Spright (and its delegated oversight) could increase the risk of shipping products with:
-    - inconsistent, unapproved visual designs
-    - inconsistent, unapproved UX interactions
-    - missing or incorrect accessibility support
+- Design System team's bandwidth may still limit the development pace of other teams' components.
+    - Other teams should still consult with the Design System team before committing to features dependent on new Nimble/Spright component development.
+- There is more ambiguity in Spright around the right balance of reusability vs minimal implementation ([YAGNI](https://martinfowler.com/bliki/Yagni.html)), potentially leading to disagreements in reviews and/or stalled development.

 ### Low Risk
 - More flaky tests (to disable and file bugs for)
-- Additional Chromatic snapshots could exhaust our budget
+- Additional Chromatic snapshots could exhaust our budget.
 - Indifferent team could introduce dependencies with security vulnerabilities to a Spright package and leave another team to resolve it.

 ## Conformance